AmitThakkar/EditableDirective/README.md

 <span editable="user.name"></span>
 ```

-That's it, after marking name field with **editable directive**, if we click on name text then it will hide name text and will show a text field with name text where we can update name and after updating the name it will also reflect into scope, and we can also send ajax request for real time update(to update database).
+That's it, after marking name field with **editable directive**, if we click on name, then it will hide name and will show a text field with text name where we can update name and after updating the name it will also reflect into scope, and we can also send ajax request for real time update(to update database).

 Lets understand how **editable directive** is actually working?